cardano-scaling/hydra/docs/monthly/2023-09-monthly.md

 #### Open source contributions

-This month we received some open source contributions, but also were able to contribute back to one project:
+This month some open source contributions were received, and the team was able to contribute back to one project:

 * Hydra: Lightning network-style payments [use case](https://hydra.family/head-protocol/unstable/use-cases/payments/lighting-network-like-payments/) write-up by [@k-solutions](https://github.com/k-solutions)